-No. Recommendation Justification should include the relevant metrics on customer outage minutes in hardened areas due to PSPS events.
-Energy Safety to understand this issue so they can better encourage the strategic siting of grid hardening projects that will reduce impacts to customers in grid hardened areas.
+No Recommendation Justification projects that will reduce impacts to customers in grid hardened areas.
 1b Energy Safety should require the electrical corporations to collect data and report on how effective the grid hardening work is in terms of estimated outage and PSPS event reduction.
 The data will inform the effectiveness of grid hardening measures in reducing outages and PSPS events.
 2 Energy Safety should require the electrical corporations to report in WMPs their evaluation of the risk of legacy, pre-GO 95 equipment in the electrical corporation's service territories in the HFTD, including the methods that they used and assumptions they made in that evaluation, and their plans to mitigate those risks.
 The WSAB previously recommended to Energy Safety that the 2023 WMP Guidelines should require reporting on utility protocols and practices applying to older legacy equipment installed prior to the current implementation of GO 95 standards.
 While Energy Safety agreed and intended to fully incorporate the recommendation, this has not yet occurred.
 The WSAB adds the recommendation to Energy Safety to require risk evaluations of pre-GO 95 equipment and plans to mitigate this risk as new components of the WSAB's recommendation relating to this equipment.
 3 Energy Safety should issue guidance to the electrical corporations to prioritize undergrounding of circuits originating from transmission substations for areas where undergrounding is deemed to be the best-suited hardening measure.
-Energy Safety should require the electrical corporations to include By prioritizing circuits that originate from transmission substations for undergrounding, the electrical corporation prevents the undesirable situation where a downstream segment is undergrounded, but the customers still face PSPS events due to upstream risk from unhardened facilities closer to the substation.
-Energy Safety should better understand how often
+Energy Safety should require the electrical corporations to include information in the text or in the appendix of their WMPs regarding how individual undergrounding projects reduce both wildfire and PSPS risk.
+If the specific undergrounded segments are still at risk of PSPS events, By prioritizing circuits that originate from transmission substations for undergrounding, the electrical corporation prevents the undesirable situation where a downstream segment is undergrounded, but the customers still face PSPS events due to upstream risk from unhardened facilities closer to the substation.
+Energy Safety should better understand how often this occurs and include PSPS risk reduction as a